 STUDY FINDINGS

 We will post summaries of all findings here as the studies progress.
-We’ll have some interesting information to let you know about very soon.
+See below for details.

 Thank you to all of you who’ve recently had a baby and who filled in the questionnaire – nearly 600 of you from all over England.
 And all of the midwives too!

-We’ve recently presented some of the findings, with a focus on eating fish in pregnancy, at a conference for the UK Nutrition Society in London:
+We presented some of the findings, one with a focus on eating fish in pregnancy and the other more general, at two conferences of the UK Nutrition Society in London and Sheffield:

 Beasant L, Ingram J, Golding J, Cade J, Taylor CM (2022) Fish consumption in relation to national advice in pregnant women in England.
 Proceedings of the Nutrition Society 81 (OCE1), E15